-SEB's total credit portfolio as of 31st March, 2024 was SEK 3,133 billion, of which household mortgage exposure amounted to 22 per cent., or SEK 680 billion (of which SEK 585 billion, or 19 per cent. of the total credit portfolio, was household mortgage exposure in Sweden), and real estate management exposure amounted to 12 per cent., or SEK 368 billion (of which SEK 221 billion, or 7 per cent. of the total credit portfolio, was commercial real estate exposure, and SEK 147 billion, or 5 per cent. of the total credit portfolio, was residential real estate exposure, mainly in Sweden) and SEK 65 billion, or 2 per cent. of the total credit portfolio, was exposure to housing cooperative associations.
+SEB's total credit portfolio as of 31st March, 2025 was SEK 3,062 billion, of which household mortgage exposure amounted to 21 per cent., or SEK 649 billion (of which SEK 555 billion, or 18 per cent. of the total credit portfolio, was household mortgage exposure in Sweden), and real estate management exposure amounted to 12 per cent., or SEK 361 billion (of which SEK 219 billion, or 7 per cent. of the total credit portfolio, was commercial real estate exposure, and SEK 142 billion, or 5 per cent. of the total credit portfolio, was residential real estate exposure, mainly in Sweden) and SEK 66 billion, or 2 per cent. of the total credit portfolio, was exposure to housing cooperative associations in Sweden.

 SEB applies a cash-flow based credit policy that focuses on the repayment capacity of the customer when extending credit.
 This policy also applies to all lending backed by residential or commercial real estate.
-The rising interest rate environment in 2022 and 2023 has resulted in a decline in property values and raised concerns around the commercial and residential real estate sectors in Sweden in particular, which have grown rapidly during the past decade, and to what extent high inflation and a sustained high level of interest rates may have a negative impact on their repayment capacity and/or financing costs and therefore SEB's credit exposure and asset quality remain uncertain.
-A further economic downturn in the Nordic and Baltic regions as a result of interest rate and inflation developments, or for other reasons, could adversely affect SEB's commercial and residential property lending portfolio and household mortgage portfolio and generate increases in impairment losses, which could materially affect SEB's financial condition and results of operations.
+The rising interest rate environment in 2022 and 2023 resulted in a decline in property values and raised concerns around the commercial and residential real estate sectors in Sweden, in particular, which grew rapidly during the past decade, and to what extent high inflation and a sustained high level of interest rates may have a negative impact on their repayment capacity and/or financing costs and therefore SEB's credit exposure and asset quality.
+A further economic downturn in the Nordic and Baltic regions, including as a result of interest rate and inflation developments could adversely affect SEB's commercial and residential property lending portfolio and household mortgage portfolio and generate increases in impairment losses, which could materially affect SEB's financial condition and results of operations.